csimons/sisga/README.txt

    B. Aggregate metrics can be viewed by using the aggregate analyzer program.
       The user interface for this is the scripts/analyze.sh program.
 Run the program without arguments to view the usage message.
-Current metrics include the following, with more to be added soon:
-      - Success rate,
-      - Average number of evaluations to solution, and
-      - Mean best fitness.

    So, a common manner of gathering aggregate data might be as follows: